openid/connect/openid-4-vc-security-and-trust-1_0.md

 > Verifier is protected such that no third party can interfere with the
 > interaction by modifying the information transmitted.

--> Redirect URIs?
--> Encryption
--> CSRF
--> Mix-Up?
+The target of this attack is the user's device.
+The attacker needs to be able to inject a presentation into a flow between the user and a Verifier.
+For this to work, the user has to have started a flow with the Verifier.
+This means that the Verifier then expects a presentation with a specific audience and nonce.

+Unless the attacker has access to the initial request between the Verifier and the wallet, the attacker cannot know the nonce that is expected in the flow.
+This works similar to the state value in classic OAuth flows.

+If the attacker does have access to the initial request, the attacker would be able to replay the request on his own device and capture the presentation.
+The attacker could then use this presentation to inject it into the flow between the user and the Verifier.
+Similar attacks can happen in classic OAuth flows and are not mitigated by the use of "nonce" or state.
+However, for this (relatively weak) attack to succeed, a (relatively strong) attacker with access to the communication between the Verifier and the wallet is required.
+The likelihood of a successful attack can be reduced when, for the wallet, claimed URLs are used and custom schemes and endpoints on localhost addresses are avoided.

+Note: An additional encryption of the request to the wallet at the application layer would not prevent this attack as the attacker could still replay the encrypted request to the wallet.

+## Security Requirement P-40

-> **Security Requirement P-40:** The protocol must ensure that the
+> The protocol must ensure that the interaction between an attacker and
-> interaction between an attacker and a Verifier cannot be forwarded to
+> a Verifier cannot be forwarded to and successfully completed by a
-> and successfully completed by a user.
+> user.

--> MITM?
+For this attack, an attacker starts a presentation flow with a Verifier.
+The Verifier generates an authentication request that the attacker can now forward to their victim.
+The victim might be tricked into thinking that the completion of the flow is necessary and the attacker may or may not impersonate the Verifier for this purpose.
+The victim authenticates, authorizes the request and a presentation is created and sent to the Verifier.
+Without further countermeasures, Verifier would accept the presentation and apply it to the session between the attacker and the Verifier.
+The attacker can now impersonate the Victim. **TODO** More details for description.

+The countermeasures against this attack are different in the same-device flow and the cross-device flow.

+### Same-Device Flow

+In the same-device flow, the authentication response would be received by the Verifier in the victim's browser.
+The Verifier should maintain a mapping between user sessions and the nonce that is expected in the flow.
+The Verifier should only accept a presentation if the nonce in the presentation matches the nonce that is expected for the user session.
+With this countermeasure, the Verifier can detect if a presentation is sent to it that was not intended for the user session or if no user session exists at all, preventing the attack.

+**Note on web-to-app flows:** In the case of web-to-app flows (i.e., the Verifier is a website, but the wallet is an app), the authentication response needs to go back to the same browser where the user started the flow.
+This may require extra steps in the implementation.

+### Cross-Device Flow

+In the cross-device flow, the authentication response cannot be sent back to the same browser where the Verifier runs.
+Instead, the authentication response is sent using the direct post mode in the backend.
+This means that no session context exists for the Verifier to assure the binding between the browser where the user started the flow and the presentation that is sent to the Verifier.

+There is currently no widely-available, convenient way to fix this problem.
+A more detailed discussion including potential countermeasures can be found in the Cross-Device Security BCP.

+## Security Requirement P-41

-> **Security Requirement P-41:** The protocol must ensure that an
-> attacker cannot successfully forward an interaction between a Holder
+> The protocol must ensure that an attacker cannot successfully forward
-> and a Verifier to a Verifier under his own control.
+> an interaction between a Holder and a Verifier to a Verifier under his
+> own control.

 -> Injection
 -> MITM?

+## Security Requirement P-50

-> **Security Requirement P-50:** The protocol must ensure that third
+> The protocol must ensure that third parties cannot interfere with the
-> parties cannot interfere with the binding process.
+> binding process.

 -> MITM?
 -> Redirect URIs?

+## Security/Privacy Requirement P-60

-> **Security/Privacy Requirement P-60:** The protocol must ensure that during an
+> The protocol must ensure that during an interaction with a Verifier,
-> interaction with a Verifier, an attacker cannot exfiltrate PII.
+> an attacker cannot exfiltrate PII.

+As above, it can be assumed that all network connections are secured by TLS.

+On the level of the OAuth-based protocol, the PII in the form of the presentation is transferred during the authentication response (or, based on an authorization code sent in the authentication response, later in the token response).

+It is therefore important that the authentication response is not sent to an attacker-controlled endpoint.

+The authentication response is sent to the redirect URI specified in the request to the Wallet.

+There are two options for the verification of the redirect URI:

+ 1. The Verifier specifies the redirect URI in the request to the wallet.
+The request is signed using a key that the wallet can verify and show the proper name of the Verifier to the user.
+ 2. The redirect URI is registered beforehand and therefore guaranteed to be authentic.

+If the authorization code flow is used, it must be ensured that the token endpoint URL is authentic as well (i.e., belongs to the same Issuer).

+**TODO** Check if the OID4VCI spec ensures authenticity of the token endpoint URL.

+## Security/Privacy Requirement P-70

+> The protocol must ensure that during an interaction with an Issuer, an
+> attacker cannot exfiltrate PII.

 -> Encryption
 -> MITM?
 -> Redirect URIs?

-> **Security/Privacy Requirement P-70:** The protocol must ensure that during an
-> interaction with an Issuer, an attacker cannot exfiltrate PII.

--> Encryption
--> MITM?
--> Redirect URIs?
+## Privacy Requirement P-80

-> **Privacy Requirement P-80:** The protocol must ensure that the Issuer
+> The protocol must ensure that the Issuer cannot learn where the
-> cannot learn where the End-User uses the Credential.
+> End-User uses the Credential.

 The interaction between the Holder and the Verifier is not inherently tied to any interaction between either the Holder and the Issuer or the